Lindsey Oil Refinery: Construction

+There was an explosion in a boiler house at 10.20 am on Monday 27 November 1967, injured four construction workers.
+21 year old Peter Adams, of 65 Macaulay Street in Grimsby, died in an ambulance when being transferred from Scartho Road Hospital to Sheffield.

+Opening

+By the end of 1968, UK refining capacity would be 96 million tons, an increase of 18 8million tons in 1968.
+The refinery cost £30m.
+The neighbouring refinery also cost £30 milliom.

+It was officially opened on Friday 28 June 1968 by the Labour Minister of Power, Ray Gunter.

+It was named after the former Lindsey pre-1974 local government area of Lincolnshire.

+The refinery entered service in May 1968 as a joint project between Total and Fina.

+Operation

+In September 1971 it processed the first North Sea oil from the Norwegian Ekofisk field, from a 30,000 ton tanker.

-The refinery entered service in May 1968 as a joint project between Total and Fina and currently employs a permanent staff of around 415, as well as several hundred contractors on site, rising to up to several thousand during major turnaround and maintenance projects.
-It is named after the former Lindsey pre-1974 local government area of Lincolnshire.
+It currently employs a permanent staff of around 415, as well as several hundred contractors on site, rising to up to several thousand during major turnaround and maintenance projects.
 In 1999, Total took full control of the plant, when it bought Fina.

 Producing around 35 types of product, it currently processes circa 113,000 barrels of oil per day after its refining capacity was almost halved during restructuring initiatives by former operators Total.

 Crude oil is imported via two pipelines, connecting the 1,000-metre jetty five miles away at Immingham Dock, to the refinery.

-In March 2021, the refinery was bought by Prax Group from Total S.A.
+In March 2021, the refinery was bought by Prax Group from Total S.A..